Debugging

 Enable cycle-accurate timer

-TimingOracle::for_attacker(AttackerModel::SharedHardware) .timer_spec(TimerSpec::CyclePrecision)This requires elevated privileges on ARM64:
+TimingOracle::for_attacker(AttackerModel::SharedHardware) .timer_spec(TimerSpec::CyclePrecision)This requires elevated privileges on ARM64 platforms.

 sudo -E cargo test -- --test-threads=1sudo cargo test -- --test-threads=1# Or grant capability:sudo setcap cap_perfmon+ep ./target/debug/deps/my_test-*False positives